robertfrosty/souptime/readme.md

 This is a fun little project that I've been slowly working on for a couple of months.
 I started the project close to a year ago, wrote some pretty iffy code, and then came back to it after a few months and have been slowly fixing everything.
 My friends and I had made a few jokes about 'soup time', and I thought it would be a funny idea to create a website, just for some laughs.
 Despite the humourous start, I really wanted to try and create something different / original for this project.
 All in all, I like design of the small website, although in the future I definitely plan on going back and redoing the icons, as well as adding a horizontal navbar.

 Additionally I'm currently building out animations in Adobe After Effects and using the bodymoving plugin (https://github.com/airbnb/lottie-web) to render the animations as an inline HTML format.

+Finally, in the future I plan on writing other similar webscrapers that can be scheduled to scrape soups from various sources at various times of the week.

 ***Server Side Flow Of Information/Data***
 ![diagram showing flow of information from 'nginx' to 'uWSGI' to 'python web frameworks' and then to other services on linux server](./screenshots/diag.png)